An Introductory Tutorial on Cohort State-Transition Models in R Using a Cost-Effectiveness Analysis Example

-The results of the CEA of the age-dependent Sick-Sicker model are presented in Table \ref{tab:table-cea}.
-SoC is the least costly and effective strategy, followed by Strategy B producing an expected benefit of 1.286 QALYs per individual for an additional expected cost of \$81,133with an ICER of \$63,090/QALY followed by Strategy AB with an ICER \$107,757/QALY.
-Strategy A is a dominated strategy.
+SoC is the least costly and effective strategy, followed by Strategy B producing an expected incremental benefit of 1.473 QALYs per individual for an additional expected cost of \$107,521 with an ICER of \$72,988/QALY followed by Strategy AB with an ICER \$125,764/QALY.
+Strategy A is a dominated strategy (Table \ref{tab:table-cea}).
+Strategies SoC, B and AB form the cost-effectiveness efficient frontier (Figure \ref{fig:Sick-Sicker-CEA}).

-Figure \ref{fig:Sick-Sicker-CEA-AgeDep} shows the cost-effectiveness efficient frontier of all four strategies for the age-dependent Sick-Sicker model.